Sumeet-Jain/stopsound-pi-script/README.md

 -------
 The script does the following things in order:

+1. Checks if the device has internet.
+If it doesn't have internet, then it will strobe a blue light for `AMBIENT_SOUND_TIME/2` seconds, and then it will stop the script.
-1. Figures out the ambient sound level of the room.
+2. Figures out the ambient sound level of the room.
 It does this by averaging the max sound for x seconds, dictated by the `AMBIENT_SOUND_TIME` constant.
-2. It then modifies the ambient basehold by some number dictated by the stopsound website.
+3. It then modifies the ambient basehold by some number dictated by the stopsound website.
 See the website repo for more information.
-3. It then monitors sound by taking the max of each sample.
+4. It then monitors sound by taking the max of each sample.
 If it hasn't heard a loud enough sound in `QUIET_REST_TIME` seconds, it will reset the time heard counter.
-4. After the stopsound has deteected sound for `TIME_TO_RESPOND` seconds, it will alert the specified users through sms messaging.
+5. After the stopsound has deteected sound for `TIME_TO_RESPOND` seconds, it will alert the specified users through sms messaging.
 The users it will alert are dictated by the stopsound website.
 Then, stopsound will strobe its lights for `STROBE_LIGHT` seconds.
-5. Then, to reduce noise, stopsound will sleep for `STOP_DELAY_MINS` minutes, and repeated from number 3 again.
+6. Then, to reduce noise, stopsound will sleep for `STOP_DELAY_MINS` minutes, and repeats from number 3 again.